lyxell/quadratica/README.md

 OTB and BDF versions of the font can be found [here](https://git.sr.ht/~lyxell/quadratica-bin/tree) for the time being.

-If you are running Linux but are unsure which format to pick you probably want the OTB version.

-If you are running Debian (or Ubuntu) you will probably also need to remove the file `/etc/fonts/conf.d/70-no-bitmaps.conf` to allow fontconfig to recognize bitmap fonts.
+If you are running Debian (or Ubuntu), [make sure bitmap fonts are enabled](https://bugs.launchpad.net/ubuntu/+source/fontconfig/+bug/1560114).

-It is also possible to [build from source](#building).

 ## Adding or changing glyphs